Planning the Ultimate Path-to-Purchase

 Successful displays not only showcase product and educate consumers, but many incorporate digital elements.
 A popular feature is the endless aisle, accessible through an interactive kiosk on the display or within a shop-in-shop.

-Imagine: your visual merchandising display just did the hard work.
+Imagine: your retail merchandising display just did the hard work.
 Your customer is standing in front of your product and has decided to purchase.
 However, the retailer doesn’t carry your full line of colors or they’re out of the specific size the customer needs.

 Enter an endless aisle opportunity to keep the momentum going on your customer’s impulse decision.
 If she were to leave with the intent of later buying online, you run the risk of her talking herself out of the decision.
 Even worse, she could decide a competitor has a similar enough product with better color options available in-store.